OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

 **Chapter Meetup**\
-**Date & Time:** 16th April 2025, 3:00pm IST\
+**Date & Time:** 8th May 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-The OWASP NIE Student Chapter successfully conducted its last chapter meetup of the semester.
-During the event, members reviewed the progress of ongoing projects and finalized the chapter newsletter as the semester drew to a close.
-The meetup provided an excellent platform for collaboration, reflection on achievements, and planning for future initiatives.
+The OWASP NIE Student Chapter successfully hosted its first meetup of the Fall Semester 2025.
+This kickoff session introduced our semester theme "Secure by Design" and outlined our exciting plans for the coming months.
+The meetup featured a brief overview of our three project tracks: Web Application Vulnerability Assessment, Mobile Security Testing, and API Security Framework Development.\
+Members had the opportunity to join project teams, learn about upcoming workshops, and network with peers interested in cybersecurity.
+We also discussed our planned CTF competition and industry connect sessions that will provide valuable real-world exposure.
+This meetup energized our community and set clear objectives for what promises to be our most engaging semester yet.

 ## Next Meetup/Event

-**Chapter Meetup**\
-**Date & Time:** 8th May 2025, 9:00am IST\
-**Venue:** NIE North Auditorium, Mysuru\
-The OWASP NIE Student Chapter is excited to host its first meetup of the Fall Semester 2025.
-This kickoff session will introduce our semester theme "Secure by Design" and outline our exciting plans for the coming months.
-The meetup will feature a brief overview of our three project tracks: Web Application Vulnerability Assessment, Mobile Security Testing, and API Security Framework Development.\
-Members will have the opportunity to join project teams, learn about upcoming workshops, and network with peers interested in cybersecurity.
-We'll also discuss our planned CTF competition and industry connect sessions that will provide valuable real-world exposure.
-This meetup aims to energize our community and set clear objectives for what promises to be our most engaging semester yet.
+**Stay Tuned for our Upcoming Meetups/Events!**